 I heard this Jewish traditional myth about the Hidden Light on Kristen Tippet’s NPR show On Being.
-So I went looking for it on da’ net as it was such a wonderful concept and a cc_loot_du_jourwonderful way of looking at other souls.
+So I went looking for it on da’ net as it was such a wonderful concept and a wonderful way of looking at other souls.

 On the website Tikkum I found the following article How the Ari Created a Myth and Transformed Judaism